 I work in binary star evolution theory and make predictions for the types of binary star systems that can blow up as Type Ia supernovae, how often they occur, and where/when they would explode.
 I am also interested in star systems that can be detected with gravitational waves, in particular with space-based observatories like LISA.

 Before that, I was a postdoctoral fellow at the Max Planck Institute for Astrophysics in the group of Wolfgang Hillebrandt in Garching, Germany (2009 to 2014).

 I received my PhD in 2009 from New Mexico State University in Las Cruces, New Mexico, USA.
 I spent the last year of my PhD at the Harvard-Smithsonian Center for Astrophysics in Cambridge, Mass, USA.

-Pre-PhD, I received my Masters from Saint Mary’s University in Halifax, Nova Scotia, Canada, and my Bachelors degree from York University in Toronto, Canada (2002).
+Pre-PhD, I received my Masters from Saint Mary’s University in Halifax, Nova Scotia, Canada (2005), and my Bachelors degree from York University in Toronto, Canada (2002).
 I live in Canberra with my husband and 3 children, and I am originally from Canada’s capital city, Ottawa.